b3fr4nk/Ai-book-reports/README.md

 ## Retrieval Augmented Generation
 By adding custom data to the LLM AI Book Reports is able to create more accurate book reports more consistently.

+### Please note this project is not live because it does not work well on free hosting services if you are a recruiter and would like a demo please send me a message